How to receive the Holy Eucharist Worthily

 –St. Francis de Sales, Doctor of the Church

-Oh, it isn’t the venial sins that damn us and prevent us from receiving Holy Communion worthily, it is our lack of hatred/lack of contrition–its our lack of resolve to stop committing them that does.
-We must strive to become real self-sacrificing saints.
-To learn more please read, “How to Become a Saint.”
+Oh, it isn’t the venial sins that damn so many of us and prevent us from receiving Holy Communion worthily, it is our lack of hatred/lack of contrition for them.
+It is our lack of resolve to stop committing them that makes us haters of God.
+If we hate sin and love God, we must strive to become real self-sacrificing saints.
+To learn more please read, “How to Become a Saint.

 –St. John Vianney